networkjanitor/qis-watcher/README.md

-^pls dont use this ugly pice of crap
+^pls dont use this ugly piece of crap

 # QIS Watcher